yzGuu830/yzGuu830.github.io/_pages/about.md

 profile:
   align: right
-  image: yuzhegu_headshot.jpg
+  image: yuzhegu_headshot_new.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   more_info:

 news: false # includes a list of news items